Rockies vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Carroll has 30 hits with nine doubles, a triple, four home runs, eight walks and eight RBI.
+- Carroll has nine doubles, a triple, four home runs, eight walks and nine RBI (31 total hits).
 He's also stolen 10 bases.

-- Carroll has picked up at least one hit in seven straight games.
-In his last 10 games he is batting .419 with six doubles, a triple and seven walks.
+- Carroll has recorded at least one hit in eight games in a row.
+During his last 10 outings he is batting .400 with six doubles, a triple, seven walks and an RBI.

 Carroll Recent Games